Ada Louise Huxtable: Early life

-Huxtable was born and died in New York City.
-She went to Hunter College in 1941 and after her graduation she studied architectural history at New York University 's Institute of Fine Arts.
-Ada Louise Landman received an A. B. (magna cum laude) from Hunter College, CUNY in 1941.
+Huxtable was born on March 14, 1921, in New York City to Leah Rosenthal Landman and Michael Louis Landman.
+She graduated magna cum laude from Hunter College in 1941, and after her graduation, studied architectural history at New York University's Institute of Fine Arts.
+While at Hunter, she designed sets for the college's theater productions.

 In 1942, she married industrial designer L. Garth Huxtable, and continued graduate study at New York University from 1942 to 1950.
 From 1950 to 1951 she spent one year in Italy on a scholarship of the U.S.-Italy Fulbright Commission.

 Career

 She served as Curatorial Assistant for Architecture and Design at the Museum of Modern Art (MoMA) in New York from 1946 to 1950.
 She received a Fulbright Scholarship, which enabled her to travel in Italy and research Italian architecture and engineering.
 Given this opportunity, she left MoMA.
 In 1958, she also received a Guggenheim Fellowship to research the structural and design advances of American architecture.
-She was a contributing editor to Progressive Architecture and Art in America from 1950 to 1963 before being named the first architecture critic at The New York Times, a post she held from 1963 to 1982.
+She was a contributing editor to Progressive Architecture and Art in America from 1950 to 1963 before being the first architecture critic at The New York Times from 1963 to 1981.
+Huxtable became the second woman named to The Times editorial board in 1973.
 Her architectural writings were about the humanistic meaning and artistic power that also involved her displeasure for projects that were missing civic engagement.
 She made architecture a more prevalent part of the public dialogue by appearing on the front page of The New York Times.
 From 1968 to 1971, her public opinion was found so successful that it was commemorated in New Yorker cartoons.
 She received grants from the Graham Foundation for a number of projects, including the book Will They Ever Finish Bruckner Boulevard?.
-She was elected a Fellow of the American Academy of Arts and Sciences in 1974 and a member of the American Philosophical Society in 1989.
+In 1981, she left The Times after receiving a MacArthur Fellowship.
+Huxtable was elected a Fellow of the American Academy of Arts and Sciences in 1974 and a member of the American Philosophical Society in 1989.
+In 1996, she received the $24 Award from the Museum of the City of New York for her contributions to the city.

-Huxtable was the architecture critic for The Wall Street Journal, a position she held from 1997 until 2012.
+Huxtable was the architecture critic for The Wall Street Journal from 1997 until 2012.
+Her final article in the paper was published one month before she died in 2013.